First-principles predictions of band alignment in strained Si/Si1-xGex and Ge/Si1-xGex heterostructures

 In our LCAO representation, $w_{\alpha}$ is computed from the VBM eigenvector as the normalized sum of Mulliken populations on basis functions centered on species $\alpha$; physically, it is the fraction of VBM charge localized on that species.
 The species-resolved SOC shifts $\Delta_{\alpha}$ are taken from tabulated elemental spin--orbit splittings from empirical-pseudopotential parameter compilations,\cite{RiegerVogl1993} with $\Delta_{\mathrm{so}}^{\mathrm{Si}}=0.044$~eV and $\Delta_{\mathrm{so}}^{\mathrm{Ge}}=0.296$~eV.
 For valence states of predominantly $p$ character, the upper ($j=3/2$-derived) branch lies $\Delta_{\mathrm{so}}/3$ above the unsplit $p$-state center, so we use $\Delta_{\alpha}\approx \Delta_{\mathrm{so}}^{\alpha}/3$ in Eq.~(\ref{eq:soc_weights}).
 The SOC contribution entering Eq.~(\ref{eq:vbo}) is then

 This approximation is physically motivated because the SOC operator is short-ranged around nuclei and the VBM in group-IV semiconductors is predominantly $p$-like.
+For representative high-Ge alloy cells ($x=0.8125$ and $0.84375$), the VBM has an average $p$-orbital weight of 88.2\% (88.0--88.3\%), supporting the predominantly $p$-like assumption used in Eq.~(\ref{eq:soc_weights}).
 This construction separates the composition-dependent orbital character encoded in $w_\alpha$ from the species-resolved SOC strength $\Delta_\alpha$, enabling an efficient correction without modifying the self-consistent charge density.

 Semilocal DFT typically underestimates semiconductor band gaps, which can systematically bias conduction-band edges and therefore conduction-band offsets.\cite{Heyd2003,Heyd2006,DiLiberto2021} Screened hybrid functionals such as Heyd--Scuseria--Ernzerhof (HSE) reduce this error by replacing part of short-range semilocal exchange with exact exchange.\cite{Heyd2003,Heyd2006} We therefore refine bulk conduction edges using HSE at selected strained Si and \SiGe\ compositions chosen to span the composition range and sample the high-$x$ regime, and combine these edges with the PBE interface-lineup term $\VIF$ from thick superlattice simulations.
-We do not rerun the full 512-atom disordered superlattice simulations with HSE; this approximation is motivated by prior lineup analyses showing that lineup terms are primarily electrostatic (set by the self-consistent density and interface dipole), while absolute band-edge energies are more functional-sensitive.\cite{VandeWalleMartin1987,Dandrea1992,DiLiberto2021}
+We do not rerun the full 512-atom disordered superlattice simulations with HSE.
+Instead, we combine PBE lineup terms with HSE-refined bulk conduction edges as a practical approximation that separates the problem into interface electrostatics and functional-sensitive bulk band-edge contributions.
+Its use is motivated here by the isovalent Si/Ge-derived interfaces considered, for which large interface charge transfer is not expected, so that the dominant functional sensitivity is anticipated to enter through the bulk band edges more strongly than through the lineup term. \cite{VandeWalleMartin1987,Dandrea1992,DiLiberto2021} We tested this approximation directly in the reduced 64-atom cell introduced above, computing $\VIF$ with PBE and HSE06 for identical geometries and numerical settings.
+The lineup changed from $-1.5843$~eV at PBE to $-1.5711$~eV at HSE06, a functional sensitivity of only $+13.2$~meV.
+The purely electrostatic part of the potential step is more sensitive to the functional, but the local XC contribution compensates for this in the total local potential of Eq.~(\ref{eq:vbar_bulk}), which we use consistently for bulk and interface cells.
+This sensitivity is comparable to the numerical checks above and small compared with the representative $\sim 30$~meV offset uncertainty, supporting the combined approach.